Q1 Murphy's Law

 iPad users should visit the Grant Wood Area Education Agency Troubleshooting Tutorials and information for iPads.

-Malware: software that is intended to damage or disable computers and computer systems
+Malware: Malware is software that is intended to damage or disable computers and computer systems.

-Virus: is a program or piece of code that is loaded onto your computer without your knowledge and runs against your wishes
+Virus: A virus is a program or piece of code that is loaded onto your computer without your knowledge and runs against your wishes.

 1. Take notes and create a step-by-step troubleshooting flowchart describing all the steps that you must go through to troubleshoot the problems listed below in steps 2,3, and 4.
 You can click on this link to a Google drawing that has been started for you, copy it, save to your own location, and edit it as a class, in small groups, or individually.
 Link to drawing